Table of Contents

 - Malignancy confirmed

-In case of malignancy confirmed, a hysterectomy is recommended.
+In the case of malignancy confirmed, a hysterectomy is recommended.
 Fortunately, most cases of endometrial carcinoma are recognized early enough that a hysterectomy is usually curative.

 Women who have a sufficient endometrial sample that excludes malignancy should undergo expectant management.
 If bleeding recurs, they should undergo a hysteroscopy and guided biopsy of suspicious lesions.
 Finally, women who have an insufficient endometrial sample should go directly for a hysteroscopy.